Table of Contents

 Finally, at least half the states allow residents of adult foster care homes to receive outside assistance from home care agencies or private individuals.
 To clarify, this means assistance is provided by persons other than those who work at or manage the adult foster home.
 As discussed further along, this is important to some individuals who are on Medicaid.

 As with all types of eldercare, the cost of adult foster care varies dramatically depending on one's geographic location within the United States.
 Adult foster care is approximately half the cost of nursing home care, and in most cases, it is also a less expensive option than assisted living.
-One should expect between $1,500 - $3,500 / month.
+One should expect to pay between $1,500 - $3,500 / month ($18,000 - $42,000 per year).
 Some of this large variance is related to geographic location and some is based on the resident's care needs.
 Generally speaking, adult foster care is less expensive in the South and Mid-West and more expensive in the Northeast and on the West Coast.
 When comparing adult foster care to the cost of assisted living, it is important to recognize that this figure includes both cost of care and the cost of room and board.
 With assisted living, often these components are priced separately.

-Prior to a discussion of the financial assistance and payment options that are available for adult foster care, there are two points which should be made.
-First, recognize that very often financial assistance for care costs and room and board costs in adult foster care come from different sources and may have completely different eligibility requirements.
+Prior to reading about the financial assistance and payment options for adult foster care, there are two important points that must be made.
+First, readers should recognize that very often financial assistance for care costs and room and board costs in adult foster care come from different sources and may have completely different eligibility requirements.
 Second, the section discusses not only the assistance options, but also programs which are commonly thought to provide assistance, but, in reality, do not.

 As an insurance program, common to most elderly Americans, it is worth mentioning Medicare's policy on adult foster care.
 Unfortunately, Medicare provides no financial assistance for adult foster care, neither the care portion nor the room and board / rent portion.
 Medicare Supplemental Insurance policies and Medicare PACE programs also do not provide coverage for adult foster care.
 However, that is not to say that individuals who reside in adult foster care receive no assistance from Medicare.
 In-patient care, medical appointments and prescriptions continue to be covered as they would if the individual were residing at home, in assisted living or elsewhere.

 Medicaid is a state specific program and Medicaid rules related to adult foster care change in each state.
 Thankfully, most states support adult foster care in some fashion.
-To be clear, no Medicaid program pays for the "room and board" or "rent" cost of adult foster care.
+To be clear, no Medicaid program pays for the "room and board" or "rent" costs of adult foster care.
 Medicaid can only pay for the care portion of the monthly fee.
 However, some states offer other forms of non-Medicaid assistance for the rent portion to Medicaid eligible persons.
-Often there are Social Security supplements for adult foster care.

 There are four ways an elderly person might receive financial assistance from their state Medicaid program for adult foster care.